mindfulness-at-the-computer/mindfulness-at-the-computer/docs/project.md

 # Project goals:
 * Provide a friendly environment for people new to software and development to improve their skills
-  * motiviation
+  * motivation
-* Create a software for helping people spending time in front of the computer
+* Create a software that helps people who spend their time in front of the computer

-* Increasing awareness of mindfulness?????????
+* Increase awareness of mindfulness?????????
   * this would fit well on the website